 Sheraton’s beach-side near the bar is a great place to watch the cliff dive ceremony from the sacred Pu’u Keka’a (Black rock) to the Pacific.
 It is also a great snorkeling spot.

-We saw and learnt about different whale movements—splashes, blows, breaches, tail-slaps, and also heard them through a hydrophone.
+We saw and learnt about different whale movements: splashes, blows, breaches, tail-slaps, and also heard the whales through a hydrophone.
 This is one of my most memorable moments.

 Luaus are a great way to watch Hula and also sample Hawaiian cuisine.
-Performances and music at the Old Lahaina luau are excellent, can’t say the same about their food.
-Link to other notable luaus in Maui can be found here.
+Performances and music at the Old Lahaina luau are excellent, but I can’t say the same about their food.
+Here you have the links to other luaus.

 Food at Star Noodle is also good, but expect long lines.

-Most of our time we spent chilling on the black rocks and champagne colored sands on the palm-tree lined beach of Kapalua bay, which easily became our favorite beach after watching green turtles (Honu in Hawaiian) up close.
+Most of our time we spent chilling on champagne colored sands on the palm-tree lined beach of Kapalua bay, which easily became our favorite beach.
+Kapalua bay is where we saw the beautiful green sea turtles (Honu in Hawaiian) up close.

-Napili bay is another place where we enjoyed spending time.
-If you are headed there during morning hours, Gazebo is a pretty good place to grab breakfast; wait times can be insane though.
+Another place where we enjoyed spending our time is Napili bay.
+If you head towards Napili bay during morning hours, Gazebo is a pretty good place to grab breakfast; wait times can be insane though.

 Three nights in Kihei

 On the fifth day we drove down south to the small town of Kihei and stayed there for three nights.
-On the way we stopped at Kealia pond national wildlife refuge and Kihei beach; great beach to watch/photograph/do kite surfing and sailing.
+On the way we stopped at Kealia pond national wildlife refuge and Kihei beach.
+Kihei is a popular beach to watch/photograph/do kite surfing and sailing.

 One place which we weren’t tired of going to – Coconut’s fish cafe.
 Their fish tacos are excellent.
 And for delicious and fresh poke bowls (Hawaiian fish salad) visit Eskimo Candy.
 Yes, it’s a seafood place not a candy store.